 The law is a set of rules and regulations meant to guide the courts in their decision-making.
-However, since it is open to interpretation, it takes someone with an in-depth knowledge of particular laws to decide whether a particular civil case, such as personal injury lawsuit, has merit and will not be deemed “frivolous.”
+However, since it is open to interpretation, it takes someone with an in-depth knowledge of particular laws to decide whether a particular civil case, such as a personal injury lawsuit, has merit and will not be deemed “frivolous.”

 Frivolous is defined in law as something that has no legal basis, so a frivolous lawsuit is a case which has no merit in existing law.
 Oftentimes, we come across news articles describing what may seem like a frivolous lawsuit, but the courts consider it to have merit, and others that may seem like a case with merit which gets thrown out of court.
 A particularly famous case that became famous because it seemed so mundane and had all the earmarks of a frivolous case was the McDonald’s hot coffee lawsuit.
 The average person would think that such a case would be immediately thrown out of court, but in fact the plaintiff, Mrs. Stella Liebeck, was awarded in excess of $500,000 in compensatory and punitive damages.
 On the other hand, seemingly meritorious cases, especially in medical malpractice, are often thrown out of court because of lack of sufficient evidence.

 In the US, those who file civil lawsuits in district courts which are later found to be frivolous by the court may be fined under Rule 11 of the Federal Rules of Civil Procedure.
 To avoid this, bring your case to an experienced personal injury lawyer for assessment.
-Under the New Jersey Courts Rules of Professional Conduct, lawyers who knowingly bring or defend a frivolous issue or assertion before the court will be penalized as well, so a personal injury lawyer in new Jersey will not file a case unless there is a legal basis for the claim.
+Under the New Jersey Courts Rules of Professional Conduct, lawyers who knowingly bring or defend a frivolous issue or assertion before the court will be penalized as well, so a personal injury lawyer will not file a case unless there is a legal basis for the claim.